DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Abstract

 \section{Abstract}

 Information inside visual and LiDAR data is well complementary derived from the fine-grained texture of images and massive geometric information in point clouds.
-However, it remains challenging to explore effective visual-LiDAR fusion, mainly due to the intrinsic data structure inconsistency between two modalities: Images are regular and dense, but LiDAR points are unordered and sparse.
-To address the problem, we propose a local-to-global fusion network with bi-directional structure alignment.
-To obtain locally fused features, we project points onto image plane as cluster centers and cluster image pixels around each center.
+However, it remains challenging to explore effective visual-LiDAR fusion, mainly due to the intrinsic data structure inconsistency between two modalities: Image pixels are regular and dense, but LiDAR points are unordered and sparse.
+To address the problem, we propose a local-to-global fusion network (DVLO) with bi-directional structure alignment.
+To obtain locally fused features, we project points onto the image plane as cluster centers and cluster image pixels around each center.
 Image pixels are pre-organized as pseudo points for image-to-point structure alignment.
-Then, we convert points to pseudo images by cylindrical projection (point-to-image structure alignment) and perform adaptive global feature fusion between point features with local fused features.
+Then, we convert points to pseudo images by cylindrical projection (point-to-image structure alignment) and perform adaptive global feature fusion between point features and local fused features.
 Our method achieves state-of-the-art performance on KITTI odometry and FlyingThings3D scene flow datasets compared to both single-modal and multi-modal methods.
-Codes will be released upon publication. \keywords{Visual-LiDAR Odometry \and Multi-Modal Fusion \and Local-to-Global Fusion \and Bi-Directional Structure Alignment}
+Codes are released at \url{https://github.com/IRMVLab/DVLO}. \keywords{Visual-LiDAR Odometry \and Multi-Modal Fusion \and Local-to-Global Fusion \and Bi-Directional Structure Alignment}